 This classic coaster counts as both a thrill ride and a historic site at the old-fashioned, seaside amusement park.
 The 70-foot-high coaster dates back to 1924, built by Arthur D. Looff (whose father created the park’s 1911 carousel), making it the fifth oldest in the U.S. The red and white ride still holds its own among wooden coasters, upping the ante with its views of Monterey Bay.
 The Giant Dipper also has showbiz street cred, having appeared in such movies as The Lost Boys, Sudden Impact, and Dangerous Minds.

 Gold Striker, California’s Great America

 The Santa Clara park is home to the fastest and tallest wooden roller coaster in Northern California, which has been called one of the top 10 wooden roller coasters in the world.
 It travels at up to 54 mph with a 103-foot descent into a mineshaft.
 For an added rush, try it at night, when the ride is kept dark.
 While you’re at the park, board the RailBlazer, where the cars straddle a single track through a rocky-ravine-like setting, giving the coaster a fun off-road feeling.

-The Vallejo theme park, located between San Francisco and Sacramento, tips its hat to the Suicide Squad villain with this new “dueling looping coaster,”—the world’s first—which runs two trains simultaneously and features a dizzying 12 inversions.
+The Vallejo theme park, located between San Francisco and Sacramento, tips its hat to the DC Comics franchise with this “free-fly coaster,”—the world’s first—which employs one-of-a-kind onboard magnetic technology to give riders a feeling of weightlessness.
 To cleanse your palate afterward, try the floorless Medusa, which is the longest and tallest looping coaster in northern California and has a “sea serpent roll” (a close cousin of the “cobra roll”).